gorodetsky-umich/mdss/docs/tutorials/inputs.md

 - `meshes_folder_path` gets the path to the folder that contains the mesh files
 - `mesh_files` gets the list of file names, that to be run, in the folder specified above.

-## 2. Output Directory Path

-A string specifying the directory where simulation results will be stored.
-The directory structure mirrors the hierarchy defined in the YAML file.

-**Ensure that:**

-- The specified directory exists or permissions allow for its creation.
-- The directory has sufficient space to store simulation results.

 ---